-If you’re traveling around a country or region for a while, does it make sense to buy a car abroad?
+If you’re traveling around a country or region for a while, does buying a car abroad make sense?
 In Australia and New Zealand where many young people visit for up to a year on a working holiday visa, it’s common to buy an old station wagon and use it to drive around the country and sometimes camp out of.

 In fact, when I was in Australia myself, I bought a second-hand car, since I planned on living and volunteering rurally for at least six months and owning a car was necessary.

 The good news: I got a lovely little Nissan with amazingly low mileage given its distant year of manufacture.
 I was assured that it was previously owned by a little old lady who never drove it and took impeccable care of it.

 The bad news: Shortly after I drove away in my new wheels (but too far to turn back), I discovered the odometer didn’t work…in addition to a host of other things that strategically fell apart after the transfer of ownership.

 There were a number of other minor frustrations I experienced in the course of owning a car abroad, such that if can avoid it, I’ll never buy a car on the road again.

 Here are some things to be aware of if you plan to buy a car abroad:

 Registration requirements.
 In Australia for example, you need a mailing address to register your car.
 Many travelers don’t have this, and instead simply renew the car under the previous owner’s name.
 So, buyer beware (you need an address), and seller beware (a new buyer might not transfer ownership, creating potential liabilities for you in the future).

 Condition.
 If you buy a second-hand car from another traveler advertising the sale of their car on a hostel bulletin board, be prepared for a car that hasn’t exactly been babied.